We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 In the 1980s, chess was held up as an example of something a machine could never do.
 But in 1997, world chess champion Garry Kasparov was defeated by the computer program Deep Blue.
 Since then, computers have become far better at chess than humans.

 In 2004, two experts in artificial intelligence used truck driving as an example of a job that would be really hard to automate.
-But today, self-driving cars are already on the road.16
+But today, self-driving cars are already on the road.20

 Due to this, many experts think human-level artificial intelligence could easily happen in our lifetimes.
-Here is a survey of 100 of the most cited AI scientists:18
+Here are the results of a 2022 survey of hundreds of top AI researchers:21

-You can see the experts give a 50% chance of human-level AI happening by 2050, just 35 years in the future.
-Admittedly, they are very uncertain, but high uncertainty also means it could arrive sooner rather than later.
-You can read much more about when human-level AI might happen here.
+You can see half the experts give a 50% (or higher) chance of human-level AI happening by 2050, just 30 years in the future.
+Admittedly, they are very uncertain — but high uncertainty also means it could arrive sooner rather than later.
+You can read much more about when human-level AI might happen in our full problem profile on AI.

 Why is this important?
 Gorillas are faster than us, stronger than us, and have a more powerful bite.
-But there are only 100,000 gorillas in the wild, compared to seven billion humans, and their fate is up to us.19 A major reason for this is a difference in intelligence.
+But there are only 100,000 gorillas in the wild, compared to 7 billion humans, and their fate is up to us.22 A major reason for this is a difference in intelligence.

-Right now, computers are only smarter than us in limited ways (e.g. playing chess), and this is already transforming the economy.
-The key moment, however, is when computers become smarter than us in most ways, like how we’re smarter than gorillas.
+Right now, computers are only smarter than us in limited ways (e.g. playing StarCraft), and this is already changing the economy.
+But what happens when computers become smarter than us in almost all ways, like how we’re smarter than gorillas?

 This transition could be hugely positive, or hugely negative.
-On the one hand, just as the industrial revolution automated manual labour, the AI revolution could automate intellectual labour, unleashing unprecedented economic growth.
+On the one hand, just as the Industrial Revolution automated manual labour, the AI revolution could automate intellectual labour, unleashing unprecedented prosperity and access to material resources.

-But we also couldn’t guarantee staying in control of a system that’s smarter than us – it would be more strategic than us, more persuasive, and better at solving problems.
-What happens to humanity after its invention would be up to it.
-So we need to make sure the AI system shares our goals, and we only get one chance to get the transition right.
+But we also couldn’t guarantee staying in control of a system that’s smarter than us — it might be more strategic than us, more persuasive, and better at solving problems.
+So we need to make sure the AI system shares our goals.

 This, however, is not easy.
-No-one knows how to code moral behaviour into a computer.
+No one knows how to program moral behaviour into a computer.
 Within computer science, this is known as the alignment problem.

-The number of full-time researchers at or beyond the postdoc level working directly on the control problem is under 30 (as of early 2018), making it some 100 times more neglected than biosecurity.
+We estimate the number of full-time researchers working directly on the alignment problem is around 300, making it over 10 times more neglected than biosecurity.

 At the same time, there is momentum behind this work.
-In the last five years, the field has gained academic and industry support,20 such as a leading author of AI textbooks, Stuart Russell, and Stephen Hawking, as well as major funders, like the groundbreaking entrepreneur and billionaire Elon Musk.
-If you’re not a good fit for technical research yourself, you can contribute by working as a research manager or assistant, or donating and raising funds for this research.
+In the last 10 years, the field has gained academic and industry support,23 such as Stephen Hawking, Stuart Russell (who wrote the most popular textbook in the field of AI), and Geoffrey Hinton (who pioneered the field of AI).
+If you’re not a good fit for technical research yourself, you can contribute in other ways — for example, by working as a research manager or assistant, or donating and raising funds for this research.

 You can find out how to contribute in our full profile.

-Of all the issues we’ve covered so far, solving the alignment problem and managing the transition to powerful AI are among the most important, but also by far the most neglected.
-Despite also being harder to solve, we think they’re likely to be among the most high-impact problems of the next century.
+Of all the issues we’ve covered so far, reducing the risks posed by AI is among the most important, but also the most neglected.
+Despite also being harder to solve, we think it’s likely to be among the most high-impact problems of the coming decades.

-This was a surprise to us, but we think it’s where the arguments lead.
+This was a surprise to us when we first considered it, but we think it’s where the arguments lead.
 These days we spend more time researching machine learning than malaria nets.

 Read more about why we think reducing extinction risks should be humanity’s key priority.

-Our views have changed a great deal over the last eight years, and they could easily change again.
-We could commit to working on AI or biosecurity, but we might discover something even better in the coming years.
-Might there be problems that will definitely be important in the future, despite all our uncertainty?
+Our views have changed a great deal over the last 12 years, and they could easily change again.
+We could commit to working on AI or biosecurity, but might we discover something even better in the coming years?
+And what might this uncertainty imply about where to focus now?

 Global priorities research

-If you’re uncertain which global problem is most pressing, here’s one answer: “more research is needed”.
-Each year governments spent over $500 billion trying to make the world a better place, but only a tiny fraction goes towards research to identify how to spend those resources most effectively – what we call “global priorities research”.
+If you’re uncertain which global problem is most pressing, here’s one answer: “more research is needed.”
+Only a tiny fraction of the billions of dollars spent each year trying to make the world a better place goes towards research to identify how to spend those resources most effectively — what we call “global priorities research.”

 As we’ve seen, some approaches are far more effective than others.
 So this research is hugely valuable.

-A career in this area could mean working at the Open Philanthropy Project, Future of Humanity Institute, economics academia, think tanks, and elsewhere.
-Read more about how to contribute in the full profile.
+A career in this area could mean working at organisations like Open Philanthropy, the Global Priorities Institute, and Rethink Priorities; or in economics academia, think tanks, and elsewhere.
+Read more about how to contribute in the full profile on global priorities research.

 Broad interventions, such as improved politics

-On the other hand, issues like US education and governance already receive a huge amount of attention, which makes them hard to improve.
-Read more about the case against working on US education.
+On the other hand, issues like US governance already receive a huge amount of attention, which makes them hard to improve.

-However, the category of “broad interventions” is one of the areas we’re most uncertain about, so we’re keen to see more research.
+Read more about how to contribute to improving decision-making in the full profile.
+However, the category of “broad interventions” is one of the areas we’re most uncertain about, so we’re keen to see more research on it.

 Capacity building and promoting effective altruism